 The success at Walla Walla Community College has inspired other community colleges up and down the coastline to create similar training programs for their students.
 While the Walla Walla program is still one of the largest and best known, students don’t have to move to this Washington city to get their hands-on training for a career in the winemaking industry.
 Other schools offering similar training include:

 This school pairs winemaking training with their culinary arts degree program.
-Students at South Seattle Community College will learn how to make their own wine, market wine or pair wine with various foods.
-The school currently offers three different certificate programs, but is working toward a two-year degree programs that are transferrable to a four-year institution in the area.
+Students at South Seattle Community College will learn how to make their own wine, market wine, or pair wine with various foods.
+The school currently offers three different certificate programs but is working toward two-year degree programs that are transferrable to a four-year institution in the area.

 This Oregon community college also offers degree programs in both viticulture (wine growing) and enology.
 According to the Umpqua Community College, there are currently more than 700 vineyards throughout the state of Oregon, making this a training program with a myriad of possible employment opportunities after graduation.
-Those who graduate from the programs can find work as vineyard or cellar managers, winemakers, viticulturists or lab technicians.
+Those who graduate from the programs can find work as vineyard or cellar managers, winemakers, viticulturists, or lab technicians.

-programs include specialization in winemaking, wine marketing and vineyard management.
+This is another Oregon school offering training programs in winemaking.
+The Chemeketa Community College programs include specialization in winemaking, wine marketing, and vineyard management.
 The program features hands-on training at the Northwest Viticulture Center located at the school’s Eola campus.

 Winemaking has come into its own in the U.S., as the West Coast has seen tremendous growth in this industry in recent years.
 To answer the call, community colleges in the area are now offering winemaking degrees that prepare students for all aspects of the wine industry.
-For those who are more apt to critique wine rather than make the drink, there are also community college programs in wine tasting
+For those who are more apt to critique wine rather than make the drink, there are also community college programs in wine tasting!